 So you need to do two things.
 One, stop stressing out.
 And two, address your biological needs so that your body produces the right amounts of cortisol at the right times, without see-sawing.

 The Fix: To keep stress at bay, meditate for just two minutes every day.
 On the hormonal side, creating a healthy morning routine will be all that most people need to optimize their cortisol production.
+Only as a last resort should you look into supplements to reduce cortisol.

 Just like your body, your brain can get fatigued when you work it for too long.
 You can’t go at full steam all the time; you need to alternate exertion and relaxation.